gnss-sdr/gnss-sdr/README.md

 $ gnss-sdr --RINEX_version=2
 ~~~~~~

 * **RTCM SC-104** provides standards that define the data structure for differential GNSS correction information for a variety of differential correction applications.
 Developed by the Radio Technical Commission for Maritime Services ([RTCM](http://www.rtcm.org/overview.php#Standards "Radio Technical Commission for Maritime Services")), they have become an industry standard for communication of correction information.
 GNSS-SDR implements RTCM version 3.2, defined in the document *RTCM 10403.2, Differential GNSS (Global Navigation Satellite Systems) Services - Version 3* (February 1, 2013), which can be [purchased online](https://ssl29.pair.com/dmarkle/puborder.php?show=3 "RTCM Online Publication Order Form").
 By default, the generated RTCM binary messages are dumped into a text file in hexadecimal format.
 However, GNSS-SDR is equipped with a TCP/IP server, acting as an NTRIP source that can feed an NTRIP server.
 NTRIP (Networked Transport of RTCM via Internet Protocol) is an open standard protocol that can be freely download from [BKG](http://igs.bkg.bund.de/root_ftp/NTRIP/documentation/NtripDocumentation.pdf "Networked Transport of RTCM via Internet Protocol (Ntrip) Version 1.0"), and it is designed for disseminating differential correction data (*e.g.* in the RTCM-104 format) or other kinds of GNSS streaming data to stationary or mobile users over the Internet.
 The TCP/IP server can be enabled by setting ```PVT.flag_rtcm_server=true``` in the configuration file, and will be active during the execution of the software receiver.
 By default, the server will operate on port 2101 (which is the recommended port for RTCM services according to the Internet Assigned Numbers Authority, [IANA](http://www.iana.org/assignments/service-names-port-numbers "Service Name and Transport Protocol Port Number Registry")), and will identify the Reference Station with ID=1234.
-Both the port server and the Station ID can be changed by invoking GNSS-SDR with the following flags:
+This behaviour can be changed in the configuration file:
 ~~~~~~
-$ gnss-sdr --RTCM_Port=12345 --RTCM_Ref_Station_ID=10
+PVT.flag_rtcm_server=true
+PVT.rtcm_tcp_port=2102
+PVT.rtcm_station_id=1111
 ~~~~~~

 **Important note:**